rayozzie/padlock/README.md

   As long as a new one-time pad is generated securely for each chunk and is never reused, the encryption provides information-theoretic (perfect) secrecy.

 - **Threshold Assurance:**
-  The design guarantees that without access to at least the required number of collections, no useful information about the original data is revealed.
+  The design guarantees that without access to at least the required number K of collections, no useful information about the original data is revealed, regardless of the computational power available to an attacker.

+- **Defense in Depth:**
+  The random number generation system combines multiple independent sources of entropy (including an optional quantum source) to ensure high-quality randomness even if some sources are compromised.

 ## Installation and Usage